Frequently Asked Questions

 What is the PCPC?

-The Pan-Canadian Proteomics Centre (PCPC) is a Genome Canada funded network of four of Canada’s leading proteomics facilities performing proteomics technology development and providing research support to Canadian and international academic and industrial users.
+The Pan-Canadian Proteomics Centre (PCPC) is a Genome Canada funded network of six of Canada’s leading proteomics facilities performing proteomics technology development and providing research support to Canadian and international academic and industrial users.

 How is the PCPC supported?

 The PCPC is funded through Genome Canada, Genome Quebec, and Genome British Columbia, as one of Canada’s ‘Genomics Technology Platforms’ (GTP) (project code 264PRO).
 In addition, the PCPC is supported by the Canadian Foundation for Innovation (CFI), as well as support from the host institutions at the University of Victoria, McGill & the Jewish General Hospital in Montreal, the University of British Columbia and The Hospital for Sick Children.

 Who can access the services available at the PCPC?

 Access to the services available at all four of the PCPC nodes is available to any Canadian or international researcher from academia or industry.

 What services are available at the PCPC?

 The PCPC offers services in quantitative proteomics, structural proteomics, functional proteomics, and bioinformatics.
 Our close relationships with clinical diagnostic laboratories in hospitals across Canada also enables us to support the development and translation of proteomic assays and techniques to be implemented into clinical settings.
 Please visit our Services Page, or Contact any of the PCPC nodes if you would like more detail on specific services

 What types of technology development is undertaken at the PCPC?